Skip to content

 Provider Models Best For

-Anthropic Claude 3.5 Sonnet, Opus, Haiku Best overall, great at following instructions
+Anthropic Claude Sonnet 4, Claude Opus 4, Claude 3.5 Sonnet/Haiku Best overall, great at following instructions

-Google Gemini Pro, Gemini Flash Good balance of speed and quality
+Google Gemini 2.0, Gemini 1.5 Pro/Flash Good balance of speed and quality

 Getting an API Key